If you’re in an emergency situation and you need instructions quickly:

 - Click here for step-by-step instructions on how to use an AED on a child

 If you’re just curious or you’re brushing up on your knowledge, read our full guide below.

-Because they’re commonly kept in homes, offices, churches, and other locations devoid of trained medical personnel, they’re equipped with streamlined operations and easy-to-follow instructions.
+Because AEDs are commonly kept in homes, offices, churches, and other locations devoid of trained medical personnel, they’re equipped with streamlined operations and easy-to-follow instructions.
 That’s the good news.
-But while anybody can use one of these life-saving devices, there’s still a bit of a learning curve to consider, especially when you consider that every AED operates differently.
+While anybody can use one of these lifesaving devices, there’s still a bit of a learning curve, especially when you consider that every AED operates differently.

 When to Use an AED

-If someone goes into cardiac arrest, it’s important to call emergency services immediately.
-If multiple bystanders are available, have someone else call 9-1-1 and retrieve the defibrillator while you perform CPR.
+If someone goes into cardiac arrest, call emergency services immediately.
+If multiple bystanders are available, have someone else call 9-1-1 and retrieve a defibrillator while you perform CPR.
 During cardiac arrest, the heart does not pump blood to the other organs, so organ failure can occur in just minutes.
-That’s why it’s important to start emergency procedures immediately while someone else calls for help.
-Brain death can occur within 6 minutes.
+That’s why it’s important to start emergency intervention immediately while someone else calls for help.
+Cerebral injury is likely to occur after five minutes without blood flow to the brain.
 Every minute is critical.

 If nobody else is around, call 9-1-1 and turn on the AED.
-Consider putting the dispatch on speakerphone so that you can communicate the emergency while administering treatment.
+Consider putting the dispatch on speakerphone so that you can communicate while administering treatment.

 Push down firmly on the center of the chest with both hands at a rate of 100 to 120 beats per minute.
 Push to a depth of 2 to 2.4 inches.
 The chest should fully recoil between each compression.
 If you’re not sure about the speed, just follow the beat of the Bee Gees’ Stayin’ Alive.

 As soon as the defibrillator is available, stop administering CPR and follow the device procedures below.

 Automated external defibrillators are designed to guide laypeople through the entire process of delivering a shock with little to no prior knowledge required.
 Follow these steps to deploy the AED.